 Tail Docking in Dogs - Yes or No?

 I'm talking about working dogs with docked tails, not show dogs.

 I understand how everyone feels about this.
 However, I actually hunt with my field-bred English cocker spaniels, and these dogs hunt in dense brush and fields for upland game birds for food.

 I've been hunting with working Cockers Spaniels for over 40 years.
 Their tails need to be docked to accomplish what they've been bred for.

 I have seen dogs that have not had their tails docked, and it isn't pretty.

-The great outdoors beat the living daylights out of these dogs, and especially their tails.
+The great outdoors beat the living daylights out of these dogs, especially their tails.

 I believe that showing sporting dogs that have been engineered for better coats and away from their original purpose as working dogs is wrong.

-If you want a companion dog, then please don't acquire a sporting dog.
-There are many other breeds to choose from.
+If you want a companion pet, please don't acquire a sporting dog; there are many other breeds to choose from.

 Their tails are crazy